dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 The CPU load is quite high if you run both, but is not a problem for a modern PC, and also an Odroid N2 can handle both.

+Also, use two different websocket ports for NB and WB !

 # Minitiouner Remote Control
 F6DZP has implemented an UDP interface into his excellent Minitiouner software.
 This QO-100 WebSDR supports this feature.
 Just click on a signal in the spectrum or waterfall and the Minitiouner will be tuned to this signal.